willtebbutt/ConjugateComputationVI.jl/README.md

 # Limitations

 This approximation does not presently play nicely with pseudo-point approximations.
-It could be extended to do so, in line with [this work](https://proceedings.neurips.cc/paper/2021/hash/5fcc629edc0cfa360016263112fe8058-Abstract.html).
+It could be extended to do so, in line with [2].

 # References

 [1] - Khan, Mohammad, and Wu Lin.
 "Conjugate-computation variational inference: Converting variational inference in non-conjugate models to inferences in conjugate models."
 Artificial Intelligence and Statistics.
 PMLR, 2017.

+[2] - Adam, Vincent et al. "Dual parameterization of sparse variational gaussian processes."
+NeurIPS, 2021. [link](https://proceedings.neurips.cc/paper/2021/hash/5fcc629edc0cfa360016263112fe8058-Abstract.html)